USABILITY STUDY · DESKTOP WEB

-An exploratory usability test, aiming to improve Airbnb’s search and filter features.
+An exploratory usability test to improve Airbnb's search & filter features

 This remote, moderated usability test on Airbnb's desktop website examines how users interact with search and filter functions during a typical task.
 The goal is to gather insights on user behavior, identify usability issues such as navigation challenges or filter effectiveness, and develop design recommendations.